julianfortune/resume/resume.md

 \experience{Skyworks Solutions}{Machine Learning Co-op}{January 2021 -- June 2021}

-- Assisting with experiments, overseeing cloud resources (e.g., MongoDB), & writing tests in Python.
+- Assisted with experiments, oversaw cloud resources (e.g., MongoDB), & wrote tests.
+- Created a weighted finite-state transducer library that supports on-the-fly composition with filters.

 \experience{%
     \link{https://lucid.co}{Lucid Software}%
 }{Software Engineering Intern}{June 2020 -- September 2020}

-- Aided in developing an algorithm to classify hand-drawn shapes and identify squiggles.
+- Participated in a hand-drawn shape detection hackathon project which came in 1st place.
 - Redesigned the paywall system using Angular and Typescript to support a suite of products.
+- Modified endpoints and models in Scala to support new front-end features.

 \experience{Oregon Health \& Science University}{Volunteer Software Engineer}{November 2019 -- June 2021}

-- Creating a computer vision system and desktop application using Python, OpenCV, and PyQt.
+- Created an application to digitize electrocardiograms using `OpenCV` and `PyQt` ([source](https://github.com/Tereshchenkolab/paper-ecg)).

 <!-- \experience{Oregon State University}{Teaching Assistant}{September 2019 -- December 2020}

 - Leading labs of 30+ students, grading, and assisting students with Computer Science courses. -->

-\experience{Human-Machine Teaming Laboratory, CoRIS}{Research Assistant}{February 2018 -- Present}
+\experience{Human-Machine Teaming Laboratory, CoRIS}{Research Assistant}{February 2018 -- June 2020}

 - Designed, developed, and validated an algorithm that estimates workload in real-time based on audio features and a neural network built using `TensorFlow` & `TFLearn` libraries, written in `Python`.